karinavdo/RiddleOfLiteraryQuality/docs/05_03_070_companion_chart_3-5_NL_8-3_is.md

 ---
-title: "Figure 3.5: Translated Literary novels written by male authors and three Suspense novels by Mankell, PCA (1000 most frequent words)"
+title: "Figure 3.5: Translated Literary novels written by male authors and three Suspense novels by Mankell"

 ---